The course highlights the design, development, and evaluation of

 will be working on in groups.

-At that time, a web agent will collect all of the material from the
+For project components, a web agent will collect all of the material from the

 project web pages and copy it to a private directory.
 You may